 Owning Real Estate in Los Cabos

-Mexican property ownership by foreign citizens: Mexican Property Trusts (Fideicomiso).
-Foreign citizens who wish to purchase property within designated regions of Mexico are required to obtain a “Fideicomiso,” which functions as a Mexican Property Trust which many wealthy Mexicans use as an estate planning tool.
-A “Fideicomiso” is a Mexican Trust.
+Foreign citizens who wish to purchase property within designated regions of Mexico are required to obtain a “Fideicomiso,” which is a Property Trust.
 The way it works is the Mexican Government issues a permit to a Mexican Bank of your choice, allowing the bank to act as the purchaser for the property.
-The bank acts as the “Trustee” for the Trust and you are the ” Beneficiary ” of the Trust.
-The Beneficiary” rights are very similar to Living Wills or Estate Trusts in the U.S. A trustee takes instructions only from the Beneficiary of the trust (the foreign purchaser).
+The bank acts as the “Trustee” for the Trust and you are the” Beneficiary” of the Trust.
+The Beneficiary rights are very similar to Living Wills or Estate Trusts in the U.S. A trustee takes instructions only from the Beneficiary of the trust (the foreign purchaser).
 The Beneficiary has the right to use, occupy and possess the property, including the right to build on it or otherwise improve it.
 The Beneficiary may also sell the rights and instruct the trustee to transfer title to a qualified owner.